AmberGraceRblx/lazarus/README.md

     -- effect cleanups
     local tasks = Lazarus.TaskCollector()

-    -- Lazarus lets you nest behaviors, making for cleaner and more -- Shallow code that is easy to read! local cleanupSeats = Lazarus.WithChildren(seats):RunBehavior(Seat)
+    -- Lazarus allows you to nest behaviors!
+We can use this to run a "Seat" -- behavior on any children of the "Seats" folder local cleanupSeats = Lazarus.WithChildren(seats):RunBehavior(Seat)

     -- Specify that we want to stop all nested Seat behaviors when